 - Car Parking Going forwards, the level of income received from parking will be affected by the continued development of the town centre and new capital developments, therefore is variable based on those factors.
-This MTFS includes two increases of 10p, one in 2018/19 and one in 2020/21 - Refuse and Recycling Income The council continues to charge for a number of refuse and recycling services such as trade waste and bulky waste. - Garden waste charges continue to be a significant contribution, this MTFS Assumes no increase in this charge. - Rental Income In addition to the council's current portfolio of industrial units, the MTFS considers the income currently known as due from Block C within the new town centre development. - Efficiencies In order to manage the council's financial position and to ensure ongoing resilience and value for money, the MTFS includes a number of initiatives such as centralisation of budgets, review of support services, and implementation of Channel Shift and utilisation of offices buildings, which may aid this position. - 10.1 In addition to this, the following general assumptions will be used for all forecasts: - RSG levels as outlined in the Spending Review, but expected to continue to reduce with zero allocation by 2020/21.
-No allowance has been included for the potential introduction of negative RSG in 2021/22 and 2022/23. - The Collection Fund will be have a an average deficit of £88,000 after 2018/19 - There is no change to the Local Council Tax Scheme over the life of the MTFS. - Pay increase compliant with the national agreement for 2018/19 and 2019/20 and 2% thereafter. - 5% vacancy factor each year delivering and efficacy saving of £0.5m for 2018/19. - 0.25% base rate for 2017/18. - Retail Price Index of 3.9% for 2018/19 and 2.5% for the life of the MTFS.
+This MTFS includes an increase of 10p in 2018/19. - Refuse and Recycling Income The council continues to charge for a number of refuse and recycling services such as trade waste and bulky waste. - Garden waste charges continue to be a significant contribution, this MTFS assumes no increase in this charge over the period of the MTFS, but all fees and charges are reviewed annually. - Rental Income In addition to the council's current portfolio of industrial units, the MTFS considers the income currently known as due from Block C within the new town centre development. - Efficiencies In order to manage the council's financial position and to ensure ongoing resilience and value for money, the MTFS includes a number of initiatives such as centralisation of budgets, review of support services, and implementation of Channel Shift and utilisation of offices buildings, which may aid this position. - 10.1 In addition to this, the following general assumptions will be used for all forecasts: - RSG levels as outlined in the Spending Review, but expected to continue to reduce with zero allocation by 2020/21.
+No allowance has been included for the potential introduction of negative RSG in 2021/22 and 2022/23. - The Collection Fund will be have a an average deficit of £88,000 after 2018/19 - There is no change to the Local Council Tax Scheme over the life of the MTFS. - Pay increase compliant with the national agreement for 2018/19 and 2019/20 and 2% thereafter. - 5% vacancy factor each year delivering and efficiency saving of £0.5m for 2018/19. - 0.25% base rate for 2017/18. - Retail Price Index of 3.9% for 2018/19 and 2.5% for the life of the MTFS. - 11.
+EXEMPTIONS IN ACCORDANCE WITH THE ACCESS TO INFORMATION PROCEDURE RULES - 11.1 Report to be taken in open session - 12.
+FINANCIAL IMPLICATIONS [AW] - 12.1 Contained in the body of the report.